aws-samples/simple-websockets-chat-app/notes.md

 - Session timeout
 - Session timestamp

-What are the active sessions?
+### DynamoDB

-Session vs
+- What are all the active user sessions